Vermont Dual Enrollment

-A statewide program for high school students, juniors and seniors, to access two college courses with tuition fully reimbursed by Next Generation Funds, a Vermont State Legislative funded program.
+A statewide program for high school students, juniors and seniors, to access up to two college courses with tuition fully reimbursed through a voucher system approved by their high schools.

 - Many University of Vermont courses are available through this program including Calculus, Computer Science, Human Biology, Psychology, and English.